 You might also have an opportunity to do a school based traineeship, where you combine school, study and work.
 We can’t fund supports that are the responsibility of your employer, school or traineeship provider.
 But if there are extra disability related supports you need, we might be able to fund those to help you successfully complete your traineeship.

-Your support coordinator, local area coordinator or planner can give you more information about these supports.
+Your my NDIS Contact or support coordinator can give you more information about these supports.

 What are the things we don’t usually fund?